getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 Grav has intentionally been designed with few requirements.
 You can easily run Grav on your local computer, as well as 99% of all Web hosting providers.
 If you have a pen handy, jot down the following Grav system requirements:

-1. Webserver (Apache, LiteSpeed, IIS, Nginx)
+1. Webserver (Apache, Nginx, LiteSpeed, IIS, etc.)
 2. PHP 5.4 or higher
 3. hmm... that's it!